 Forensic animation has the unique ability to bring clarity and understanding of an event unlike any other type of evidence, except for maybe eyewitness video.

 With this service you can take your jury to the scene of the event as it unfolds, effectively transforming them into eyewitnesses.
-It also offers the added benefit of not only being a compelling visual experience for the jury, but it is one that can be shown multiple times throughout the trial, which will further strengthen your argument of the case in their minds.
+It also offers the added benefit of not only being a compelling visual experience for the jury, but it is one that can be shown multiple times throughout the trial, which will further strengthen your argument of the case.